karel-harjono/EDA_HappinessIndex2021/README.md

 # EDA_HappinessIndex2021
 A short Exploratory Data Analysis(EDA) on the Happiness Index 2021 taken from https://worldhappiness.report/.
-Using Pandas and Matplotlib, this report explores the dataset using various EDA methods and at the end, managed to create a tool for determining the happiness index given the logged GDP per capita.
+Using Pandas, Matplotlib, and Seaborn.
+This report explores the dataset using various EDA methods and at the end, managed to create a tool for determining the happiness index given the logged GDP per capita.

 ### Report available [here](report.pdf)